 It should be noted other causes for ANSD exist, and include a malfunctioning auditory nerve (often the case in premature births) and problems with the synapse between the auditory nerve and the inner hair cells.

 Development of the Cochlea

-The cochlea begins to develop hair cells by 10 weeks' gestation.
+The cochlea begins to develop hair cells by 10 weeks of gestation.
 The inner hair cells (IHC) form first, followed by the outer hair cells (OHC) - the OHC are not completed until around 22 weeks of gestation.
-The hair cells begin to form in the base of the cochlea (high frequency sounds), and the development continues to the apex of the cochlea (where low frequency sounds are heard).
+The hair cells begin to form in the base of the cochlea (high-frequency sounds), and the development continues to the apex of the cochlea (where low-frequency sounds are heard).

 Malformations of the Cochlea

 Sometimes, the cochlea does not develop as it should.
 Incomplete or malformed cochleas may result in the following conditions:

 - Michel Aplasia is the complete lack of development of the inner ear.
 Cochlear implants are not effective for this (rare) form of deafness.